-Improve your yields with the proper tomato support netting
+Improve your yields with the proper tomato supporting net.

-The other advantage of tomato support with HORTOMALLAS trellis netting compared to raffia wire is that the meshes of HORTOMALLAS will also act as a support for the tomato bunches by holding the peduncle in the right position and avoiding that the weight of the tomatoes choke the flow of nutrients to the fruit as in these pictures below.
+The other advantage of tomatoes support with HORTOMALLAS® trellis netting compared to raffia wire is that the meshes of HORTOMALLAS® will also act as a support for the tomato bunches by holding the peduncle in the right position and avoiding that the weight of the tomatoes choke the flow of nutrients to the fruit as in these pictures below.